 Geopolitical tensions are one of many maritime security challenges.
 It’s critical to have strong security measures in place across your vessel OT networks and between your interactions with port terminals.
-With a global pandemic that’s impacting the global economy and expanding the attack surface, port, ship and offshore staff must adapt their cybersecurity operations accordingly to ensure their endpoints, critical systems and components are updated and protected.
+With a global pandemic that continues to impact the global economy and expand the attack surface, port, ship and offshore staff must adapt their cybersecurity operations accordingly to ensure their endpoints, critical systems and components are updated and protected.
 Start your path to protection with our Comprehensive Guide to Maritime Cybersecurity.

 Originally published August 5, 2020, updated December 14, 2020.